loopbackio/loopback.io/pages/en/contrib/doc-contrib.md

 ## How LoopBack documentation works

-LoopBack documentation is sourced in the [strongloop/loopback.io](https://github.com/strongloop/loopback.io/) GitHub repository, and this site is generated using Jekyll and GitHub pages.
-The site is published from the `gh-pages` branch.
-Don't use the `master` branch.
+LoopBack documentation is sourced in both the [strongloop/loopback.io](https://github.com/strongloop/loopback.io/) and [strongloop/loopback-next](https://github.com/strongloop/loopback-next/) GitHub repositories, and this site is generated using Jekyll and GitHub pages.
+Some pages are copied from the `loopback-next` repository's `master` branch into `loopback.io`'s `gh-pages` branch, where this site is published from.
+Don't use the `master` branch in the `loopback.io` repository.

+When contributing documentation to the `loopback-next` repository, a new version of `@loopback/docs` must be published to `npm` before the changes appear live.
+There is a script that runs automatically at 3pm EST to propogate the changes to the `loopback.io` site.

-All the pages are in the `pages` directory.
+All the pages from the `loopback.io` repo are in the `pages` directory and the pages from the `loopback-next` are stored in the [`docs/site`](https://github.com/strongloop/loopback-next/tree/master/docs/site) directory, which are then copied to [`pages/en/lb4`](https://github.com/strongloop/loopback.io/tree/gh-pages/pages/en/lb4) in `loopback.io`.
 Every page also has an **Edit this page** button at the bottom that links to the page in the GitHub repo.

 For information on contributing to translations in languages other than English, see [Translation](translation.html).